-- Date/time information is listed as UTC/Greenwich Mean Time. - The log continues to store events until it reaches maximum size (500K).
-When the log reaches its maximum size, the older entries are removed and stored in a compressed file (in the /var directory) and the log is cleared to allow new entries to be added.
+- Date/time information is listed as UTC/Greenwich Mean Time. - The log continues to store events until you empty the log or until it reaches maximum size.
+When the log reaches its maximum size, the older entries are removed as new entries are added.
+You can set the local log size to be 1 MB to 5 MB.
+Resizing clears the log.